 Twenty-two-year-old school dropout Tatsuhiro Satou has been a hikikomori for pretty much four years currently.
 In his isolation, he has started to believe several obscure conspiracy theories.
 But there’s one above all that he holds unshakable faith in; the speculation that the evil machinator behind his shut-in NEET (Not in Employment, Education or Training) standing is the Nihon Hikikomori Kyokai (NHK).
 It’s an evil and secret organization dedicated to fostering the spread of hikikomori culture.

-NHK ni Youkoso! is a psychological dramedy.
+NHK ni Youkoso is a psychological dramedy.
 It follows Tatsuhiro as he strives to escape from the NHK’s wicked machinations.
 Also, he tries to escape the disease of self-wrought isolation.
-Also, He has to do this while struggling to even just leave his apartment and find a job.
+Moreover, He has to do this while struggling even to leave his apartment and find a job.
 His unexpected encounter with the mysterious Misaki Nakahara might signal a reversal of fortune for Tatsuhiro, but with this meeting comes the inevitable cost of having to face his greatest fear—society.
-All of these interesting plotlines combined together make it one of the best psychological anime of all time.
+All of these exciting plotlines combined make it one of the best psychological anime of all time.

 When Subaru Natsuki leaves the shop, the very last thing he expects is to be wrenched from his daily life and born into a phantasy.
-Things are not prosperous for the baffled teenager; but, shortly after his arrival, he’s attacked by some thugs.
+Things are not prosperous for the baffled teenager, but, shortly after his arrival, some thugs attack him.
 Armed with solely a bag of groceries and a currently useless cellular phone, he’s quickly crushed to a pulp.
-Fortunately, a mysterious beauty named Satella, in hot pursuit after the one who stole her badge happens upon Subaru and saves him.
-In order to appreciate the honest and kind lady, Subaru offers to assist in her search.
+Fortunately, a mysterious beauty named Satella, in hot pursuit after the one who stole her badge, happens upon Subaru and saves him.
+To appreciate the honest and kind lady, Subaru offers to assist in her search.
 And later that night, he even finds the whereabouts of that which she seeks.
 But unbeknownst to them, a way darker force stalks the duo from the shadows.
 Also, just minutes after locating the insignia, Subaru and Satella are brutally murdered.

-However, Subaru instantly reawakens to a well-known scene; he’s confronted by a similar cluster of thugs, meeting Satella all over again.
+However, Subaru instantly reawakens to a familiar scene; he’s confronted by a similar cluster of thugs, meeting Satella all over again.
 Thus, the enigma deepens as history inexplicably repeats itself.

-This one is a very interesting watch because for many people this story can be relatable.
+This one is an exciting watch because, for many people, this story can be relatable.
 All of us give our best sometimes and still end up on the losing side.
 This anime analyses the psyche of one such person.
 Thus, it takes a spot in our best psychological anime list.

 “The world isn’t beautiful, so it is.”
 A story regarding Kino, who travels around the world with nothing but her guns for defense and talking bike Hermes.